alwaysbegrowing/arbor-contracts/spec/repayment.md

 Cons: Would need to add flash loan logic to our protocol vs leveraging an existing one

 # Default & Liquidations
-Our protocol avoids using any pricing oracles to reduce the effect of price manulation or oracle risk.
+Our protocol avoids using any pricing oracles to reduce the effect of price manipulation & oracle risk.

 Upon a default - bondholders are able to redeem their bond tokens for a pro-rata share of the collateral & repayment amount.